 - Heat 1 tablespoon of olive oil over medium high heat.

-- Add the chicken pieces directly to a large skillet.
-Season with salt, black pepper, Italian seasoning, and red pepper flakes.
+- Add 1½ pounds boneless skinless chicken breasts cut into 1-inch pieces to the skillet.
+Season with 1 teaspoon salt, ½ teaspoon black pepper, 1 teaspoon Italian seasoning, and ½ teaspoon red pepper flakes.

 - Add the remaining 1 tablespoon olive oil to the skillet.
-Stir in the chopped onion and cook for 2–3 minutes, until softened.
+Stir in ½ chopped onion and cook for 2 to 3 minutes until softened.

-- Add the garlic and sun-dried tomatoes and cook for 1 minute, until fragrant.
+- Add 2 cloves minced garlic and ½ cup chopped sun-dried tomatoes.
+Cook for 1 minute until fragrant.

-- Stir in the orzo pasta, then pour in the chicken broth.
-Bring to a boil, then reduce to a simmer.
+- Stir in 1½ cups orzo pasta, then pour in 3 cups chicken broth.
+Bring the mixture to a boil, then reduce it to a simmer.

 - Return the chicken to the skillet.
-Cover and simmer for 10–15 minutes, stirring occasionally, until the orzo is tender and the chicken is fully cooked.
+Cover and simmer for 10 to 15 minutes, stirring occasionally, until the orzo is tender and the chicken is fully cooked.

-- Stir in the spinach, heavy cream, and Parmesan cheese.
+- Stir in 3 cups chopped fresh spinach, ½ cup heavy cream, and ½ cup grated Parmesan cheese.
 Cook until the spinach wilts and the sauce becomes creamy.

 - Cook for 1–2 more minutes, until heated through.
 Serve immediately and enjoy!